QubitPi/docker-docs/compose/bridge/usage/index.md

 > [!TIP]
 >
-> You can now convert and deploy your Compose project to a Kubernetes cluster from the Compose file viewer.
+> You can convert and deploy your Compose project to a Kubernetes cluster from the Compose file viewer.
 >
 > Make sure you are signed in to your Docker account, navigate to your container in the **Containers** view, and in the top-right corner select **View configurations** and then **Convert and Deploy to Kubernetes**.